jushih/Neo4j_production_line/README.md

 Hovering over each node will show its node properties.
 For the highlighted station feature F1145, we can see that it belongs to Line 1 and Station 24 and its full ID is L1_S24_F1145.

 Now that the nodes are created, it's time to add relationships.
-I will use Cypher to "match" the nodes to the station that each part is entering and exiting.
-Then I will draw a relationship between those nodes and fill it with the properties of that part during its transition.
+I use Cypher to "match" the nodes to the station that each part is entering and exiting.
+Then I draw a relationship between those nodes and fill it with the properties of that part during its transition.

 ```
 USING PERIODIC COMMIT